WebAssembly/spec/spectec/test-prose/TEST.md

     - memarg is valid for at and $size(nt).
   - Or:
     - the number type nt is Inn.
-    - storeop_? is ?(M).
+    - storeop_? is ?(K).
     - valtype is Inn.
-    - memarg is valid for at and M.
+    - memarg is valid for at and K.

 Instr_ok/vload
 - the instruction (VLOAD V128 vloadop_? x memarg) is valid with the instruction type [at] -> [V128] if: